lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

 Which of them makes you feel in control of the button color?
 Which of them feels like the computer is in control?
 Which of them makes you want to rage quit?

-There are [many solutions](https://www.nngroup.com/articles/progress-indicators/) to make an interface feel responsive, even when a delay is required to return results: animations, loading spinners, progression indicators, and background tasks.
+There are [many solutions](https://www.nngroup.com/articles/progress-indicators/) to make an interface feel responsive, even when a delay is required to return results: animations, loading spinners, progression indicators, skeleton objects, etc.

 Here's one idea to make the buttons respond immediately using a fun pulsing animation I found [here](https://www.florin-pop.com/blog/2019/03/css-pulse-effect/).